w3geo/bml-eudr/README.md

 # BML-EUDR

-## Database and migrations
+## Database

+### Connection

+By default, a local PGlite database is used in development mode.
+To connect to a remote PostgreSQL database, set the `DATABASE_URL` and `DATABASE_CA_CERT` environment variable.

+### Migrations

-This project uses [Drizzle](https://orm.drizzle.team) as ORM and schema management tools.
-Instead of talking directly to the database, the `server/db` folder has the table and relations definitions in the `server/db/schema/` folder.
+This project uses [Drizzle](https://orm.drizzle.team) for ORM and schema management.
+Instead of talking directly to the database, tables and relations are defined in `server/db/schema/`.
 When making changes to the database, migrations can be auto-generated.
 The process is similar to making git commits: Find a short name/slug describing your changes (it will become the name of the migration, e.g. `my-change`), then run

     npx drizzle-kit generate --name=my-change